-Moreover, many industries forecast a bumpy and lengthy road until business figures reach pre-COVID level again.
+Moreover, many industries forecast a bumpy and lengthy road until business figures reach the pre-COVID level again.
 Although predictions vary from 3 to 5 years, it is evident that many industries and companies face a challenging future.

 COVID-19 Is Going To Impact Operational Process Heavily

 To make a long story short: Operational processes in a post-COVID time are likely to be much more complicated than previously.
-And here’s the problem: Simultaneously, companies are forced to streamline operations and to aim for a sustainable cost reduction.
+And here’s the problem: Simultaneously, companies are forced to streamline operations and aim for a sustainable cost reduction.

 How Can KPIs Help To Achieve Cost Reductions?